Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Basic model and methods

 \section{Basic model and methods}

 We consider a chain of two-dimensional cells attached to each other along the $x$ direction (see Fig.~\ref{fig:model}).
-Each cell is $L/2$ long and filled with $N$ gas particles of mass $m$.
-The cells are thermally isolated from each other and at thermal equilibrium with a temperature independent from the neighboring cells.
-Brownian particles of mass $M$ are placed in the cells and, unlike the gas particles, can move through the cell walls.
-They are also subjected to a periodic piece-wise linear potential $U(x)$ with a period $L$ in the $x$ direction and constant in the $y$ direction.
-For simplicity, we use a piecewise-linear potential:
+Each cell is $L/2$ long and filled with heat bath particles.
+The cells are thermally isolated from each other and at thermal equilibrium with a temperature independent from the neighbouring cells.
+Brownian particles of mass $M$ are placed in the cells and, unlike the heat bath particles, can move through the cell walls.
+They are also subjected to a periodic piece-wise linear potential $U(x)$ with a period $L$ in the $x$ direction:

 where $U_{0}$ is the potential height.
 In addition to the periodic potential, a constant external force $F$ is exerted on the Brownian particles.
 Instead of infinitely long chains we consider only two cells with a periodic boundary condition: cell 1 with temperature $T_{1}$ for $-L/2 < x \leq 0$ and cell 2 with $T_{2}$ for $0 < x \leq L/2$.